openstate/open-archaeology-data/docs/user/api.rst

 The API accepts requests with JSON content and returns JSON data in all of its responses (unless stated otherwise).
 Standard HTTP response codes are used to indicate errors.
 In case of an error, a more detailed description can be found in the JSON response body.
 UTF-8 character encoding is used in both requests and responses.

-All API URLs referenced in this documentation start with the following base part:
+All API URLs referenced in this documentation start with the either of the following base parts, depending on if you want the original Dutch or translated English data (translated using Google Translate):

-    :rest_api_v0:`v0`
+- :rest_api_nl_v0:`v0`
+- :rest_api_en_v0:`v0`

-All API endpoints are designed according to the idea that there is an operation within a *context*: methods on the "root" context are executed across all datasets; :ref:`/search <rest_search>` executes a search across all collections, whereas :ref:`/openbeelden/search <rest_source_search>` executes a search on the OpenBeelden collection.
+All API endpoints are designed according to the idea that there is an operation within a *context*: methods on the "root" context are executed across all datasets; :ref:`/search <rest_search>` executes a search across all collections, whereas :ref:`/pnh/search <rest_source_search>` executes a search on the Provincie Noord-Holland collection.

 Arguments to an endpoint are placed behind the method definition, or supplied as JSON in a POST request.
 For instance, the :ref:`similar objects endpoint <rest_similar>` can be executed within the context of a collection, and needs an ``object_id`` to execute on.